 What should you do?

-Any of the above remedies can be helpful to relieve cracked heels as long as you use them on a regular basis.Still, their effectiveness depends on other measures you take to improve the health of your feet.
+Any of the above remedies can help relieve cracked heels if you use them on a regular basis.Nevertheless, their effectiveness depends on other measures you take to improve the health of your feet.

 - Try to keep them clean and free from dirt.